HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ### Retrieving a document

-Find the applicable Request URL from the OpenAPI Specification document.Execute.
+Find the applicable Request URL from the OpenAPI Specification document.
+Execute.
 For `GET` request, body isn't needed.

 <!-- prettier-ignore -->
 !!! tip "Document UniversalID (unid)"